 With their sixth century roots, the modern concept of the Family Office was developed in the 19th century, when the family of financier and art collector J.P.
 Morgan founded the House of Morgan to manage the family assets.
 In 1882, the Rockefellers founded their own Family Office, which is still in existence and provides services to other families.
+For Probate attorneys serving in Long Beach you ought to click on their official site and hire them for probate services.

 The expression Family Office covers all forms of organisations and services involved in managing large private fortunes.
 To honestly call itself a Family Office, an organisation needs to provide more than just the standard wealth management functions.